-The school continued to implement the Australian Curriculum and develop program units in English, Mathematics, History and Geography.
-We reviewed our senior pathways program to ensure it was meeting the needs of our senior students, especially with regards to them achieving their Queensland Certificate of Education and we continued to refine programs for our indigenous students.
+The school continued to implement the Australian Curriculum and develop program units in English, Mathematics, History and Geography and enbed literacy and numeract skills in all units of work.
+We reviewed our senior programs to ensure it was meeting the needs of our senior students, providing them with suitable and sustainable future pathways, especially with regards to them achieving their Queensland Certificate of Education.
+We also continued to refine programs for our indigenous students.

-An emphasis was placed on the school's 'Learning at Caboolture' strategy focussing on student engagement, attendance, behaviour and quality teaching and we implemented the Great Results Guaranteed initiatives including the introduction of teacher coaching
+An emphasis was placed on the school's 'Learning at Caboolture' strategy focussing on student engagement, attendance, behaviour and quality teaching and we implemented the Great Results Guaranteed initiatives including the introduction of teacher coaching.
+There was a strong focus on catering for the needs of all our students through classroom differentiation.